Vysoké Mýto: Economy

+Transport

+The I/35 road (part of the European route E442), which replaces the unfinished section of the D35 motorway from Olomouc to the Hradec Králové Region, passes through the town.

+Vysoké Mýto lies on a railway line heading from Litomyšl to Choceň.

 Sport

 The town's football club is SK Vysoké Mýto.
 It plays in lower amateur tiers.

 Sights

 The quadrangle square named Přemysla Otakara II.
 Square is the largest square of its type in the Czech Republic.
 The Old Town Hall from 1433 is one of the oldest stone buildings in the town.
 It was rebuilt several times, last in 1828 in the Empire style.
 Today it houses the tourist information centre, the Town Gallery and an exposition on the manufacture of car bodies.
 In the middle of the square is a Baroque Marian column from 1714.

 The Church of Saint Lawrence is a large cathedral from the second half of the 13th century.
 It was reconstructed after the fire in the 16th century, and the near Renaissance belfry was erected in 1585.
 The current appearance of the church is result of purist restoration from the late 19th century.
 Nowadays the premises of the belfry are used by the Town Gallery.

 The Church of the Holy Trinity was built in the Renaissance style with Gothic elements in 1543.

-Most of the town fortification from the 14th century were demolished in the 18th century.
-Some fragments are preserved to this day, including the Prague Gate and the Litomyšl Gate.
-The tower of the Prague Gate serves as an observation tower.
+Most of the town fortifications from the 14th century were demolished in the 18th century.
+Some fragments are preserved to this day, including the Prague Gate and Litomyšl Gate.
+The tower of the Prague Gate is open to the public as a lookout tower.

 The Vysoké Mýto Regional Museum, which was founded in 1871, is the oldest town museum in the country.